U.S.A.

 Suddenly, Nancy is experiencing deaths of her other friends while they fall asleep describing to her beforehand that they are witnessing the same killer she is experiencing in her dreams.

-A definite classic!
-This was my favourite of all slasher films and appealed to the same fans that enjoyed Friday the 13th which years later they combined the two killers together in Freddy Vs. Jason.
+Bottom line is that this is a definite classic and my favourite of all slasher films which appealed to the same fans that enjoyed Friday the 13th which years later they combined the two killers together in Freddy Vs. Jason.

 After this film was released the Freddy Krueger craze happened with action figures, game boards, video games, comic books, young adult novels and halloween costumes.